poistooshort/ccli/README.md

 ## To Do List
 - [x] Add readme with a few items on to do list
 - [x] Create simple ui for "command line"
-- [ ] Create a structure for recognized commands. // preliminary idea since my architecture skills is pretty low if any
+- [ ] Create a structure for recognized commands. // preliminary idea since my architecture skills are pretty low if any